 If you have conditions like peripheral arterial disease, venous insufficiency, or diabetic neuropathy, you’re at risk of developing non-healing wounds called leg ulcers.
-The experienced podiatrists at Sacramento Foot and Ankle Center in Carmichael and Sacramento, California, have considerable expertise in healing leg ulcers and preventing the complications that can lead to amputation.
+The experienced podiatrists at Sacramento Foot and Ankle Center in Davis, Carmichael and Sacramento, California, have considerable expertise in healing leg ulcers and preventing the complications that can lead to amputation.
 Arrange a foot checkup or find out more about the exceptional wound care services available by calling Sacramento Foot and Ankle Center today, or book an appointment online.

 When you’re talking about feet and legs, wound care refers to non-healing wounds called ulcers that you might develop.
 These could include:

 Sacramento Foot and Ankle Center podiatrists have considerable expertise in diagnosing, treating, and managing non-healing wounds, as well as playing a pivotal role in helping to prevent ulcers from developing.